jmcastagnetto/my-nanogenmo-bogus-entries/2019/README.md

 - And, finally, I run the `R` script `2019-code.R` to generate the file `nanogenmo-novel.txt`

 That's it.
 Now go read ["On the importance of being structured"](https://github.com/jmcastagnetto/my-nanogenmo-bogus-entries/blob/master/2019/nanogenmo-novel.txt).
-And how can you, not with gems such a:
+And how can you not? not with gems such a:

 > ... resolution antitoxin determined, structure sigr reduction
 > repressor, complex of movement anti catalytic ...